sammydowds/heat-map/README.md

 This intended to be a re-usable React component for visually representing data.
 The component itself can be found [here](https://github.com/sammydowds/heat-map/blob/master/src/components/MapComponent.js), and the associated CSS file [here](https://github.com/sammydowds/heat-map/blob/master/src/components/heatmap.css).

 ### Input
-The component accenpts an array of objects which you are wanting to map, and a color you want the map to be in rgb format.
+The component accepts an array of objects which you are wanting to map, and a color you want the map to be in rgb format.
 The integer passed in the 'index' attribute should be a number between 1-10.
 10 being an opacity of 100%.

 Array of objects structured as follows: